 Except it's not a mystery, nor is it the weather.
 When you get down to it, no-bake cookies are simply a type of fudge, which happens to be a wonderfully predictable beast.
 When fudge's final cooking temperature is too low, its consistency is runny and wet.
 When its final cooking temperature is too high, its texture is sandy and dry.
 But right in the middle, when it's cooked just so, fudge can be as soft and chewy as a chocolate cookie.

 Unfortunately, a lot of folks are intimidated by the very idea of making fudge, and no-bake cookie recipes go to extreme lengths to avoid revealing the fact that the process is exactly that.
 So, instead of calling for a thermometer, recipes often try to quantify the process in terms of cooking time.
 Given the wide range of variables that can influence the timing of a recipe, such vagueness makes success a total crapshoot.
 That seems completely bonkers to me, when a digital thermometer is dead easy to use and can guarantee consistent results every time.
-(My favorite is this Polder, because it's good for both stovetop and in-oven projects, whether savory or sweet.)

 Aside from setting the cooking temperature to 230°F (110°C), my recipe differs from classic no-bake cookies in a few key ways.
 First, I omit the butter; the cookies are already ultra rich from peanut butter, so they don't need the added fat.
 What they need is flavor to round out their fudgy sweetness—which milk can deliver, whether it's skim or whole.
 Compared with butter, milk is much higher in lactose, a type of sugar that develops a range of tasty toffee notes when boiled above 212°F (100°C).